-The Center for Precision Medicine Models (CPMM) at Baylor College of Medicine accepts nominations from clinicians, genetic counselors, and researchers who seek to demonstrate the functional impact of a variant of interest through the development of model organisms.
-All variants proposed for modeling will be reviewed by the Baylor Center for Precision Medicine Models Variant Review Committee (CPMM-VRC) following submission of the Baylor CPMM Variant Nomination Form.
+The Center for Precision Medicine Models at Baylor College of Medicine accepts nominations from clinicians, genetic counselors, and researchers who seek to demonstrate the functional impact of a variant of interest through the development of model organisms.
+All variants proposed for modeling will be reviewed by the Baylor Center for Precision Medicine Models Variant Review Committee following submission of the Baylor CPMM Variant Nomination Form.

 Candidate variants will be evaluated based upon a broad set of criteria, including: